avnc/inkplate_tilt/README.md

 - `shapes.py`

 The **Tilt Hydrometer** is a sensor that floats in your beer fermentation vessel and provides measurements of temperature and specific gravity.
 It's relatively simple to gather data from given a microcontroller with bluetooth support.
 I initially used a Pimoroni InkyFrame with a built-in Raspberry Pi Pico W, but went with this solution for a bit less clunky of a presence in my pantry (where my fermentation vessels sit).
 I have two of these, and they are identified by color (which is associated with a bluetooth UUID).
 If you have just a single Tilt it should be easy to modify the code accordingly.

+## Config
+Edit the included example config with you network info and beer name(s).

 ## ToDo
 Things to be improved on: